GolfCalifornia.com

 As Wilson says, "You won't find any tricks out there."

-This friendliness to average golfers seems something of an anomaly, especially paired with a Pete Dye sister course.
+This friendliness to average golfers seems something of an anomaly, especially paired with its sister course, the Pete Dye Resort course.
 "Gary Player designs more for the public," said Eileen Pennycook, a winter Coachella Valley resident and Mission Hills regular.

 The big question is: Do all these score-easing, eye-pleasing ways add up to an interesting round?
 The answer might depend on what you're playing for.
 The Gary Player is like a Sunday spent hanging out at the park, enjoyable in a completely non-threatening way.